w3c/wai-bcase/bibliography.md

 ## Legal Issues
 * [_Sydney Olympics 2000 Website Accessibility Decision_](https://www.independentliving.org/docs5/sydney-olympics-blind-accessibility-decision.html).
 Independent Living Institute (2000).<br />
 Type: Online library archive   <br />
-Summary: The article summarizes the proceedings and outcome of the lwsuit, the outcome, and the resons for the favorable decision for the plaintiff in the case of Bruce Lindsay Maguire vs Sydney Organising Committee for the Olympic Games.
+Summary: The article summarizes the proceedings of the lawsuit, the outcome, and the reasons for the favorable decision for the plaintiff in the case of Bruce Lindsay Maguire vs Sydney Organising Committee for the Olympic Games.

 * [_Web Accessibility and the DDA_](https://warwick.ac.uk/fac/soc/law/elj/jilt/2001_2/sloan/) Sloan, M.; Journal of Information Law & Technology, University of Warwick (2005).<br />
 Type: Peer-reviewed article in the online Law Journal of the Glasgow Graduate School of Law  <br />